DARPA-CRITICALMAAS/ta2-minmod-data/kg_container/README.md

 ## Outputs
-The script generates ttl ans json files and adds them to relvant folder.
+The script generates ttl and json files and adds them to relvant folder.
 The folder location is decided by the <hostmachine_volume> given by the user.
 For instance in the above example, the output will be generated under /tmp.
 The folder structure will look like:

 ```
 \tmp